Across the health system, UPMC physicians, pharmacists, nurses, and other staff take a collaborative approach to medication safety.

 Consistent Prescribing Practices

-- The use of trailing zeroes has been banned (an order for 1 milligram of a medication must be written as “1 mg” not “1.0 mg”).
+- Not use trailing zeroes (1 milligram must be written as “1 mg” not “1.0 mg”)

 Expanding the Role of the Pharmacist

 UPMC is redefining the role of the pharmacist in its hospitals by moving pharmacists onto patient floors where they work directly with clinicians.
 Decentralizing the pharmacy allows pharmacists to fill orders right on the patient floor, reducing delivery times and quickly replacing missed dosages.

 Pharmacists work with other members of the patient care team to suggest effective medications, preferred routes of administration, and alternative drug therapies that may pose fewer side effects.
 The decentralized approach also permits pharmacists to work directly with patients, meet with them prior to discharge, and discuss proper self-administration of medications.

 Pharmacists assigned to UPMC’s Drug Use and Disease State Management Program work closely with national organizations to receive timely alerts and recommendations regarding safe medication practices, and UPMC shares its best practices with others through these forums.